CenturyLinkCloud/GettingStarted/ElasticBox/connecting-elasticbox-to-aws.md

 ### Create Custom AWS Policy

 First, you need to create a custom AWS policy.
 From within your AWS account, click on the **Services** tab at the top of the page.
-From the drop down, select **IAM** &msash; Amazon’s Identity and Access Management service.
+From the drop down, select **IAM** &mdash; Amazon’s Identity and Access Management service.

 ![ElasticBox Select AWS IAM](../images/elasticbox-aws-iam.png)